marthtz/CarND-T2P4-PID-Control-Project/README.md

 * Kd = -15

 ### Throttle Control
 To achieve higher speeds I implemented a very simple throttle control, basically a P controller using a couple of IF statements.
 Depending on the steering value a throttle value is set.
 The smaller the steering value, the higher the throttle.
 For very large steering values the throttle is set negative, so the car brakes.
+Max speed achieved is approx. 50.

+### Final Result
+A video of the car driving one lap in the simulator is uploaded to Youtube: https://youtu.be/3rF6B3OSSaw

 ---